Sam Erger

-Samantha "Sam" Erger (born June 12, 1989) is an American former volleyball player who is the head coach of the Southern Methodist University (SMU) women's volleyball team.
+Samantha "Sam" Sue Erger (born June 12, 1989) is an American former volleyball player who is the head coach of the Southern Methodist University (SMU) women's volleyball team.
 She previously served as head coach at Hill College, and was an assistant coach at Baylor and University of Findlay.

 Personal life

 Erger and her husband, James, who played basketball at Bowling Green State, have three children.
 Her father, Jim Fish, is a high school volleyball coach at North Branch High School in North Branch, Michigan.

 Career

 Playing career

 Erger was a setter for Bowling Green State from 2007 to 2010.
 She graduated ranking fifth all-time in career assists, second in single-season assists, and top 10 in career aces in the school's record book.
 Following graduation, she was a member of the inaugural class of the 2011 FCA Volleyball college internship program and was a 2010 American Volleyball Coaches Association Coaches for Coaches scholarship recipient.
 Erger graduated from Bowling Green State in 2011 with a degree in business administration and marketing.